¨Glimpses of intellectual inquiry, tinged with the unusual¨

 Pedro is amused and flattered when I call him a communications master.
 He’s a 24 year old, groomed young man working La Rampa, at Avenue 23, where nightlife consists of seemingly endless negotiations.
 Around the corner from a few 3 star hotels and down the block from the posh Hotel Nacional, sprayed by forceful Caribbean breezes, some 200 young women assemble in front of night clubs and coffee shops.
 Pssst, ven aca!

 Similar to the spectacle at Central Park, but more vibrant.
 Ding dong, several cops patrolling the side walk, occasionally checking an ID.
 Pedro is one of a small number of smooth operators, tropical blondish with the matching fake Rolex.
-He would like the terms hustler or pimp, explaining that all these girls are free or come with their boy friends of husbands, who will often identify themselves as “cousins,” the prospective John is appropriately called “uncle,” in the contact of this extended family fauna.
+He would like the terms hustler or pimp, explaining that all these girls are free or come with their boy friends of husbands, who will often identify themselves as “cousins,” the prospective John is appropriately called “uncle,” consistent with his view on fauna.

 In Cuba there are no brothels, porno mags, no strip clubs, no table dancing, no Penthouse, no crack whores, not even sexy ads for toothpaste.
 Just chicas fishing for food from between $5 to $50 a bite.